 We have updated the recent county retail analysis to add growth in households since 2015 as well as changes in sales levels by store type.
 The updated countywide analysis is shown in Table 5 below.
 We estimate households in Imperial County have a purchasing power of \$853 million, not all of which is necessarily spent in Imperial County.
 Tourism generates another \$235 million in retail demand, making the total retail market in Imperial County about \$1.1 billion.
 This does not count business to business retail demand.
 While there is some leakage in the restaurant category, the County achieves twice the sales that would be expected from this local demand, or about \$2.2 billion per year.
 The "excess capture" of about \$1.2 billion likely comes from Mexican shoppers crossing the border.
-This figure is fairly consistent with the 2005 estimate by University of Texas researchers, who estimated about \$1 billion in economic benefit from Mexican visitors.26 However, it is also likely the total extent of this market is much greater and therefore represents a significant economic development opportunity for Imperial County.
+This figure is fairly consistent with the 2005 estimate by University of Texas researchers, who estimated about \$1 billion in economic benefit from Mexican visitors.
+However, it is also likely the total extent of this market is much greater and therefore represents a significant economic development opportunity for Imperial County.
+The final report will include updated tables for each of the communities.